 Now is the time to change the conversation.
 The way you talk about your body will influence your child.
-The meals you eat, the meals you serve, whether you exercise, and the importance you place on how you look will influence your child.
+The meals you serve, the meals you eat, whether you exercise, and the importance you place on how you look will influence your child.

 - Don’t talk about dieting.
-Do talk about eating healthy.
+Do talk about eating healthy, not dieting.

 - Don’t talk about exercising to lose weight.
 Do talk about exercising to be stronger.

 - Don’t talk about wanting to improve your body to be more attractive.
-Do talk about improving to be ready for whatever life has to offer.
+Do talk about improving your body to be ready for whatever life has to offer.

 - Don’t shy away from being photographed.
 Do take every opportunity to document your life with your child.
-You’ll be glad that you are “present” in his or her history.
+You’ll be glad that you’re “present” in their history.

 - Don’t use the “clean plate” measure of food.
-Do teach your child to pause and determine whether he or she is full or satisfied.
+Do teach your child to pause and determine whether they are full or satisfied.

 - Don’t focus only on outer appearance.
 Do talk about what it means to be a good person.
-Praise your child on his or her “inner” attributes.
+Praise your child on their “inner” attributes.

 - Don’t skip meals.
 Do show your children that it’s important to eat three healthy meals a day.

 - Don’t make every food decision for your child.
-Do give your child a say in what he or she eats.
+Do give your child a say in what they eat.
 Let your child help choose foods at the grocery store.
-Use this time to educate your children on good food choices.
+Use this time to educate your child on good food choices.
 Tell them that eating a variety of food is important for growing and to be strong.
 Teach them about vitamins and minerals.

 - Don’t eat only diet foods or fat-free foods.
 Do eat a variety of fruits, vegetables, and lean meats.

 Also, your instinct may be to shield your child from TV.
 Instead, watch TV with your child and discuss what you see.
 Talk about how people are being portrayed.
 This gives you a chance to focus on character traits that are more important than outward appearances.
-You can remind your child of a time when he or she showed the same good character trait.
+You can remind your child of a time when they showed the same good character trait.